mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

-# Reviewing strings for a new release of Firefox for iOS
+# Reviewing strings for a new release of a Mozilla iOS product

-Usually, a new release of Firefox for iOS means an update to strings.
-If this is the case, a pull request will be made by the iOS team, in order to land these new strings in the [mozilla-l10n firefoxios-l10n repository](https://github.com/mozilla-l10n/firefoxios-l10n).
+Usually, a new release of our iOS products means an update to strings.
+If this is the case, a pull request will be made by the iOS team, in order to land these new strings, either in the [mozilla-l10n firefoxios-l10n repository](https://github.com/mozilla-l10n/firefoxios-l10n) or the [mozilla-l10n focusios-l10n repository](https://github.com/mozilla-l10n/focusios-l10n).

 At this point, the PR is reviewed by an l10n-driver - most often by the PM in charge of the project.